droundy/fac/web/documentation.md

 1. Make sure when we create a fd that we do so in the "primary" pid when threads are involved.

-2. Add bug case for renaming a directory, and seeing what happens if there are existing rules present.
-Perhaps this requires us to store relative paths to files in the repository tree.

 1. Look into using libseccomp to optimize the ptrace usage by having only the system calls we want to trace generate events.